 Echo Show is more notable for solving demographic and social problems than for providing a technological solution.
 The product arrives at a time when fewer family members live together.
 More than 40 percent of homes housed nuclear families in 1970.
 As of 2015, less than 20 percent house nuclear families.
 This is a product, as the marketing materials make clear, for people to talk to their parents and for parents to show off their babies to grandparents.
 Given the massive popularity of Alexa with grandparents, the marketing push is as savvy as the product development.

 As of January, around eight million people owned an Echo.
 That’s a nine hundred percent increase from the year prior.
-If families take advantage of Echo Show, the number of Alexa-enabled devices could jump even more dramatically.
+If families take advantage of Echo Show, and the Echo Show’s video chat features, the number of Alexa-enabled devices could jump even more dramatically.
 Given the relatively low price of the Echo Show, it’s likely to go everywhere quickly.
 And, when it does, it will cease to a gadget.
 It will be an appliance, a must-have for American families.

 This article was originally published on